Human Remains Found On Chad Daybell’s Property, Authorities Suspect They Are Lori Vallow’s Missing Kids

 However, Fremont County Judge Faren Eddins disagreed.

 The initial two felony counts against Daybell would only carry a penalty of up to a fine of $10,000 and five years in prison for each count.
-Eddins noted that his job was to weigh aggravating or mitigating factors in addition to any current charges.
+Eddins said that his job was to weigh aggravating or mitigating factors in addition to any current charges.

 Given that the remains were said to be those of children, the judge felt that a bail of $1 million was appropriate.

 On Wednesday, a Twitter post from Fox 10 Phoenix reporter Justin Lum revealed that JJ’s grandmother had been told that the boy’s remains were found on Daybell’s property.
-The second set of remains has not yet been publicly identified, although authorities seem fairly certain they are those of Tylee.
+The second set has not yet been publicly identified, although authorities seem fairly certain they are those of Tylee.

-As KWQC noted, the children’s mother has already been charged with both obstructing the investigation and child abandonment.
-She remains in jail with bond set at $1 million.
+As KWQC noted, Vallow has already been charged with both obstructing the investigation and child abandonment.
+She remains in jail, with bond set at $1 million.

 Questions have arisen regarding the deaths of both Daybell and Vallow’s spouses as well.
-Her husband died last summer in Phoenix, Arizona after being shot by her brother.
-His wife died last October of what were deemed as natural causes at the time.
-Daybell and Vallow married two weeks later, shortly after the disappearance of the children.
+Vallow’s husband died last summer in Phoenix, Arizona, after being shot by her brother.
+Daybell’s wife died last October of what were deemed as natural causes at the time.
+The couple married two weeks later, shortly after the disappearance of the children.